tommyknows/bachelor-thesis/README.md

   - `go`: git submodule with the Go compiler code.
 - `proposals`: contains old proposals that where submitted.

-To check out the git submodules, run `git submodule init && git submodule update`.
-This will check out & fetch all submodules.

 See Appendix 1 in `thesis.pdf` for more information.